elkanuco/showcase/web-semantic/README.md

 ## How is this structured ?

-It followed a FRBR model and its  WEMI hierarchy where a document (work) can have multiple translations (expressions), and each translation can have multiple formats (manifestation), and each format is linked to a binary file (item).
+It followed a FRBR model and its  WEMI hierarchy where a document (work) can have multiple translations (expression), and each translation can have multiple formats (manifestation), and each format is linked to a binary file (item).
 At each level there was contextual metadata linking them with each other and other resources.

 > FRBR (Functional Requirements for Bibliographic Records) is a conceptual entity-relationship model developed by the International Federation of Library Associations and Institutions (IFLA) in 1998.
 It is a foundational model for modern library cataloging, designed to restructure bibliographic databases to better reflect the conceptual structure of information resources and the needs of the user.
 Its main purpose is to help users find, identify, select, and obtain the information they need by clearly defining and distinguishing between the abstract content of a work and its physical manifestations.